mplpl/unrar_amiga/README.md

 # Port of unrar for MorphOS, AROS, AmigaOS4 and AmigaOS3

+Note: Automatic test package for this unrar port is available at https://github.com/mplpl/unrar_test

 <h2>Features</h2>

 * support all the basic unrar commands and switches, including listing,